Guidelines to buying your dream home

-- Once you have chosen your house style and which plot you want to buy, we can assist you, if required, with various buying options available such as Help to Buy (Scotland) or Part Exchange, which we will consider on certain plots.
+- Once you have chosen your house style and which plot you want to buy, we can assist you, if required, with various buying options available such as Help to Buy (Scotland).

 - Appointing a solicitor to carry out the conveyancing for your purchase is essential, however, should you require the recommendation of a solicitor, we will be happy to put you in touch with one.
 Similarly, should you require financial advice from an Independent Financial Advisor and do not have anyone in mind, we can also recommend a suitable independent advisor to provide free financial advice, prior to your reservation.

 - The next stage is formalising your reservation agreement which will hold your chosen plot and fix the price of the property for the period of time stipulated (usually 2–3 weeks).
 At this stage, you will be asked to pay the first part of your deposit.